jayguar1206/Uncursus/README.md

 Credis To https://github.com/ProcursusTeam/repo For The Bootstrap

 Steps from yaya and me kind of
+1) Restore Rotfs & Rejb With u0

-1 open cydia and install openssh
+2)open cydia and install openssh

-2 ssh into device and run apt update
+2) ssh into device and run apt update

-3 run apt install cURL
+3) run apt install cURL

-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Yaya48/Uncurus/new/installall.sh)"
+4) Run The Command And Wait /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Yaya48/Uncurus/new/installall.sh)"

 5 open sileo